-Continue to crank the lack so that the baseplate is correctly positioned (it should be underneath the vehicle and aligned with the lack head).
+If the vehicle is parked on the hard shoulder, you must warn other road users of your vehicle's presence with a warning triangle or with other devices as per the legislation applying to the country you are in.
+Continue to crank the jack so that the baseplate is correctly positioned (it should be underneath the vehicle and aligned with the jack head).

-Turn it a few times to lift the wheel off the around.
+Turn it a few times to lift the wheel off the ground.